ashfurrow/blog/source/blog/2012-01-08-software-developer-hiring-techniques.markdown

 date: 2012-01-08 00:00
 ---

 This week, an article by 37signals made its way around the Hacker Newswire that explained why [they don't hire programmers based on riddles, puzzles, or other "parlor [sic] tricks"](http://37signals.com/svn/posts/3071-why-we-dont-hire-programmers-based-on-puzzles-api-quizzes-math-riddles-or-other-parlor-tricks)&nbsp;(sic because parlour has a 'u' in it - the Queen says so).
-It's worth a read and, as someone who went through the job hunting experience last year (twice), it's quite enjoyable.<!--more-->Each company I interviewed with eventually offered me a job (who can blame them?) and they each had their own unique way of determining my skill as a programmer.
+It's worth a read and, as someone who went through the job hunting experience last year (twice), it's quite enjoyable.

+Each company I interviewed with eventually offered me a job (who can blame them?) and they each had their own unique way of determining my skill as a programmer.
 I'm going to classify some of the employers I interviewed with into one of the following.

 <dl>